 Skip to main content

-Continuing from “Where to start when building or renovating” you are now equipped with boundary set-backs and amenity location ready to start thinking about your budget for your new house, renovation or extension.
-To be able to tender out your project, approach architects, designers or builders you need to have a fair idea.
+Continuing from “Where to start when building or renovating” you are now armed with boundary set-backs and amenity locations ready to start thinking about your new house, renovation or extension.
+To be able to explain your project, get across what you want and why you want it to design professionals and or builders, you need to create a brief and importantly a budget.

 Ask yourself these questions:

-• If renovating or extending your home; how much is your home worth and how much can you spend before you over capitalise?
+• How much do you want to invest?
+If renovating or extending your home; how much is your home worth and how much can you spend before you over capitalise?

 • Is this your long term home or are you doing this to sell and move on?